JoshuaMur/JoshuaMur/README.md

 - 👋 Hi, I’m @JoshuaMur
-- 👀 I’m interested in Machine Learning
+- 👀 I’m a Machine Learning Engineer and Certified UAV Pilot
-- 🌱 I’m currently learning Anything Data Science and Machine Leaening
+- 🌱 I’m currently learning Anything Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Projects that involve ML models
+- 💞️ I’m looking to collaborate on Projects that involve building Intelligent Systems

 <!---
 JoshuaMur/JoshuaMur is a Machine Learning engineer focusing on building intelligent systems that run ML models under the hoods.